jpadams/runyer/README.md

 Make modules with your desired actions.
 Classify master and agents.
 A Windows node will skip a POSIX action and vice versa.

 POSIX nodes can return the results of stdout.
 Windows nodes can't right now.
 Windows is fire and forget!
+[Update: This just got fixed and will be included in PE 3.2.2]

 **No spaces allowed in $action_name param (defaults to resource $title) to keep filename and mco/LM sane.
 Best to use [a-z] and '_' (underscore).** For now anyway.